pluralsight/guides/draft/front-end-javascript/creating-an-optimized-multi-user-offline-first-application/article.md

 Today we are going to take a look at Ionic, PouchDB and CouchDB to create an offline first application.
 First of all, I've been using Ionic / PouchDB for 3 weeks now during my spare time (2h max. a day).
 I want to share what I've learned and the best practices I've found.

-We are going to build a simple application: a shopping list with a page of shopping lists and a page of items in a shopping list.
+We are going to build a simple shopping list application with a page of shopping lists and a page for the items of those lists

 # Designing the models / data access